-Why Chrissy Teigen & John Legend Are the Real MVPs of Awards Season
+Why Chrissy Teigen & John Legend Are the Real MVPs of Award Season

 We've seen actors gush over Golden Globes wins and musicians take home esteemed Grammys, but just because they're not holding a trophy all the time, doesn't mean Chrissy Teigen and John Legend aren't winning.

-In fact, they're the real MVPs of awards season.
+In fact, they're the real MVPs of award season.

 The pair has attended every major award show over the last couple years due to John's role in films like Glory and La La Land as well as his own, personal music endeavors, which has included several awards show performances.